szkertesz/project-h2g/README.md

 > **professional development and onboarding**

-This is the place for code & else used and created troughout the program.
+This is the place for code & else used and created throughout the program.